 PCOS, or polycystic ovary syndrome, is a common hormonal disorder that affects women of childbearing age.
 While there is no cure for PCOS, there are treatments that can help manage its symptoms.

 Excess facial hair is one of the most common and distressing symptoms of PCOS.
-In fact, it’s one of the main reasons why women with PCOS seek treatment.
+It’s one of the main reasons why women with PCOS seek treatment.

 If you’re dealing with excess facial hair, you’re not alone.
 Approximately 70-80% of women with PCOS have excess facial hair, while only 4-11% of women in the general population do.